-Based in the schools of Social Sciences, Education, Humanities, Law and the Creative Arts, and our specialised institutes and centres, our researchers work across community, industry and international networks to help shape contemporary debates and to address pressing issues.
+Based in the schools of Social Sciences, Education, Humanities, Law and the Creative Arts and Media, and our specialised institutes and centres, our researchers work across community, industry and international networks to help shape contemporary debates and to address pressing issues.

 Explore our Work

 7 red flags your teen might be in an abusive relationship – and 6 signs it’s escalating

 Australian teens need adults to help them recognise red flags for potentially abusive relationships.
 Dr Carmel Hobbs, School of Education The Australian Bureau of Statistics estimates 2.2 million adults have been victims of physical and/or sexual…

 Technology has immense potential for extending mental health service capacity across Tasmania

 This week is Social Sciences Week, and I will have the privilege of speaking directly with members of the Tasmanian Parliament about mental health in our communities and the potential for digital technologies to shape a more inclusive future for…

 New study examines schools’ support for First Nations youth